OSLC/developing-oslc-applications/_harp/eclipse_lyo/domain-specification-modelling-workshop.md

 1. Create the OSLC4J library project.
 For example using mvn:
     * **mvn archetype:generate -DgroupId=domain-project-group -DartifactId=domain-project -DarchetypeArtifactId=maven-archetype-quickstart -DinteractiveMode=false**
-1. Add the necessary maven dependencies by following the instructions under [Create an OSLC4J project](./create-an-oslc4j-project).
+1. Add the necessary maven dependencies by following the instructions under [Setup an OSLC Provider/Consumer Application](./setup-an-oslc-provider-consumer-application).
     * At the least the `oslc4j-core` dependency is necessary.
 1. Configure the Specification model's settings to generate code within the newly created OSLC4J project.
     1. Right-click inside the Specification Diagram (without selecting any Domain Specification) and select the context menu item **OSLC Lyo Designer > Set Java Generation Settings**